isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-get-rid-of-bed-bugs-fast/index.md

 ##  Conclusion

-Apart from the methods mentioned above, you can [trap bed bugs](https://pestpolicy.com/best-bed-bug-traps/) and dont pick up things in awkward areas.
+Apart from the methods mentioned above, you can [trap bed bugs](https://pestpolicy.com/best-bed-bug-traps/)and dont pick up things in awkward areas.
 Ensure not to make use of bed bug pesticides and bombs.
 Repeating the treatment process every three weeks can also help.
 Items that are under serious infestation by bed bugs should be discarded.
-Knowing the [signs and symptoms of bed bug](https://pestpolicy.com/can-you-see-bed-bugs/) presence is the first way to get rid of them.
+Knowing the [signs and symptoms of bed bug](https://pestpolicy.com/can-you-see-bed-bugs/)presence is the first way to get rid of them.
 Give it a try now.